ARPBlueSteel/ib-sacabambaspis/README.md

+# About

+This site is intended to be a successor to the rhsibresources site.
+This is intended to be a continuous project where students build upon the success (and failure) of other students to help others achieve more.

+This site differs from other resource repositories in that it is intended to be accessible to all RHS IB students as a crystallization of our collective knowledge.
+In essence, it is a digital garden of information maintained by IB student for IB students.
 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming